UsabilityEngineering/ErrandPlanner/phaseIII/README.md

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!

+There were 5 sessions run, with each session taking a maximum of 30 minutes.
+Prior to the tests, 1 protocol and 1 informed consent form were printed so that the users know that these tests will only be used for research purposes.

 ## Findings

 !!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!